 As a party to legal proceedings, the Department is guided by Victoria’s Model Litigant Guidelines and Common Guiding Principles.
-A copy of these can be found on the Department of Justice and Community Safety website, refer to and .
+A copy of these can be found on the Department of Justice and Community Safety website, refer to Model Litigant and Common Guiding .

 Policy templates for schools

-A downloadable policy template for Victorian government schools on personal property in the school is available on the School Policy Templates Portal at (login required).
+A downloadable policy template for Victorian government schools on personal property in the school is available on the School Policy Templates Portal at Personal (staff login required).
 Schools can modify the template to suit their local circumstances

-A downloadable policy template for Victorian government schools on insurance is also available to schools on the School Policy Templates Portal at (login required).
+A downloadable policy template for Victorian government schools on insurance is also available to schools on the School Policy Templates Portal at (staff login required).
 Schools can modify the template to suit their local circumstances.